 - Spouse on board?
 It’s very difficult to divide major assets or arrange parenting without your spouse’s participation, so your goal is to settle things in a written settlement agreement.
 The sample agreements that come with How to Do Your Own Divorce and Make Any Divorce Better are fine for simple cases but not ideal for dealing with major debts or assets like real estate, pension or investment funds, or complex situation.
 This is where DealMaker software is ideal.
 It is useful for dealing with the most common options for real estate or retirement funds and, if you have minor children, it guides you in the creation of a comprehensive parenting plan.
 DealMaker asks you to enter your information, make some decisions, then it writes a professional settlement agreement that you can sign as-is or edit with any word processor.

 - With an easy case, you can do the paperwork yourself, or you can get it done inexpensively.
-In California or Texas, you can do it with my How To Do Your Own Divorce books.
+In California you can do it with my How To Do Your Own Divorce book.
 In other states read my article: How to Do Your Own Divorce.
 To find someone to help you do your paperwork, read my free article Who Can I Call?